 - The amber lights of the 8-lamp flashing signal system must be activated when approaching a stop at least: - 1.
 100 feet within an urban area - 2.
-200 feet outside an urban area - No child may cross any highway with four or more lanes of traffic where at least one or more lanes travel in the opposite direction.
+200 feet outside an urban area - When loading or unloading passengers, come to a complete stop, put the transmission in the "neutral park" position, and set the parking brake. - No child may cross any highway with four or more lanes of traffic where at least one or more lanes travel in the opposite direction.
 The school bus stop must be situated so that the student's residence and/or school (attendance center) is on the right side of the highway. - The driver must let students off the school bus only at their assigned stops.
 While this practice is designed to provide the highest level of protection for you and your passengers, restricting additional stops also will save fuel.
-Do not change routes or pick-ups without authorization from the proper school official. - The service door must be closed at all times when the bus is in motion. - The emergency door must be unlocked (if lock-equipped) but securely latched when the school bus is in operation. - The manufacturer's capacity for a bus must not be exceeded. - Students may not be asked to leave the bus along the route for breach of discipline, nor may they be asked to sit anywhere other than a seat for breach of discipline. - The driver may not back a bus at the school while students are in the vicinity unless a responsible person is present to guide the bus driver. - When unloading at school, the bus may be driven onto the school grounds to discharge pupils, or they should be discharged so they will not have to cross a street.
-At all discharge points where it is necessary for pupils to cross
+Do not change routes or pick-ups without authorization from the proper school official. - The service door must be closed at all times when the bus is in motion. - The emergency door must be unlocked (if lock-equipped) but securely latched when the school bus is in operation. - The manufacturer's capacity for a bus must not be exceeded. - Students may not be asked to leave the bus along the route for breach of discipline, nor may they be asked to sit anywhere other than a seat for breach of discipline. - The driver may not back a bus at the school while students are in the vicinity unless a responsible person is present to guide the bus driver.

-- a roadway, the driver must direct students to walk at least 10 feet in front of the bus on the shoulder of the highway and to remain there until a signal is given by the bus driver for the student to cross. - The driver must not allow a student to get off the bus at any place other than the student's designated discharge point unless written permission is granted by the proper school official. - The driver must stop between 15 and 50 feet of the first rail of a railroad crossing.
-While stopped, the driver must open the service door and driver's window, listen and look in both directions for any approaching train.
-When the driver determines that no train is approaching, he/she must close the door and proceed completely across the grade crossing in low gear. - The driver's safety belt must always be properly fastened before putting the bus in motion.
+- When unloading at school, the bus may be driven onto the school grounds to discharge pupils, or they should be discharged so they will not have to cross a street.
+At all discharge points where it is necessary for pupils to cross a roadway, the driver must direct students to walk at least 10 feet in front of the bus on the shoulder of the highway and to remain there until a signal is given by the bus driver for the student to cross. - The driver must not allow a student to get off the bus at any place other than the student's designated discharge point unless written permission is granted by the proper school official. - The driver must stop between 15 and 50 feet of the first rail of a railroad crossing.
+While stopped put the transmission in the "neutral park" position and set the parking brake.
+The driver must open the service door and driver's window, listen and look in both directions for any approaching train.
+When the driver determines that no train is approaching, he/she must close the door and proceed completely across the grade crossing in low gear. - The driver's safety belt must always be properly fastened before putting the bus in motion. - After parking the bus for the day, the driver and/or monitor must walk through the bus to ensure that no child is left behind.